 Sheep Pastures to Progress: A Worthington Art & History Installation

 Sheep Pastures to Progress is a walkable outdoor art and history installation celebrating America’s 250th anniversary, featuring painted sheep silhouettes created by local artists, schools, and community organizations - each with a QR code linking to stories and history curated by the Worthington Historical Society.
-Currently on view at East Granville Park
+Currently on view at the Griswold Center.

 Swipe the sheep to see the full flock!